-UW SRP's Research Translation Core communicates research findings from the program to stakeholders.
+UW SRP's Research Translation Core communicated research findings from the program to stakeholders.

-The UW SRP Research Translation Core (RTC) supports and coordinates researcher-initiated efforts to identify and engage end users of their research in order to increase the social relevance of UW SRP research.
-The RTC works with UW SRP stakeholders, in particular the U.S. Environmental Protection Agency (EPA) Region 10, the Agency for Toxic Substances and Disease Registry (ATSDR), and our local communities, to broadly disseminate emerging research findings and apply current research outcomes to improve public health.
-A list of our agency and community partners with links to their websites is available below.
+The UW SRP Research Translation Core (RTC) supported and coordinated researcher-initiated efforts to identify and engage end users of their research to increase the social relevance of UW SRP research.
+The RTC worked with UW SRP stakeholders, in particular the US Environmental Protection Agency Region 10, the Agency for Toxic Substances and Disease Registry and our local communities, to disseminate emerging research findings and apply current research outcomes to improve public health.
+A list of agency and community partners is below.

-As part of research translation, UW SRP investigators also help transfer the technology that they develop to researchers at other institutions who may benefit from a novel approach to their investigations.
+As part of research translation, UW SRP investigators also helped transfer the technology that they developed to researchers at other institutions who may benefit from a novel approach to their investigations.

-Investigator-initiated research translation includes efforts by researchers to communicate their findings in ways that go beyond typical academic communications like peer-reviewed journal articles and scientific conference presentations.
+Investigator-initiated research translation includes efforts by researchers to communicate their findings beyond typical academic communications like peer-reviewed journal articles and scientific conference presentations.

-UW SRP researchers work to share their innovative technologies and protocols with the world.
-Their approaches help detect and remediate harmful contaminants in the environment and better understand the effects of contaminants on health.
+SRP researchers shared their innovative technologies and protocols to help detect and remediate harmful contaminants in the environment and better understand the effects of contaminants on health.

-Fact sheets that provide a brief overview of each of the four research projects of the UW SRP.
+Fact sheets provide a brief overview of each of SRP's four research projects.

-A one-page information sheet for agency partners that provides a brief overview of our UW SRP research translation services.
+A one-page information sheet for agency partners that provides a brief overview of SRP research translation services.

-The National Institute of Environmental Health Sciences uses a translational research framework that draws from biomedical models to illustrate the translational research accomplishments for a given research project.
-The model consists of a series of concentric rings with multiple nodes and defines “translation” as movement either between rings or between nodes.
-The framework is meant to help researchers map their translational milestones and increase their public health impacts by identifying opportunities for further translation.
+NIEHS uses a translational research framework that draws from biomedical models to illustrate the translational research accomplishments for a given research project and help researchers map their translational milestones and increase their public health impact.